sns-at/sns-ansible/README.md

 It is used to:
 - centrally manage baseline configuration on Linux machines
 - apply OS patching in a controlled way
+- manage local users and access
+- refresh Docker Compose–based workloads in a controlled, reproducible way
-- bootstrap and operate via a dedicated Ansible service user (`sns-ansible`)
+- bootstrap and operate via a dedicated Ansible service user (sns-ansible)

-The Ansible control node currently runs on the **n8n VM**, and the repository is located at:
+The Ansible control node currently runs on the n8n VM, and the repository is located at:

 /home/sns-ansible/infra-ansible